suavelad/SumSub/readme.md

-##  SumSub Applicant Creation Save to DB
+##  SumSub Applicant Creation Flow

     - Make the API call the SumSub
-    - Save the response of the DB
+    - Save the response of the DB (if successful)